vamsee47/project_management_controller/Communication Management plan.md

 ### 7. Revision procedures for updating the communications management plan

-CBy using the SharePoint  or google docs, calendars   can updates the Communication manage plan .They play the main role in updating     plan .All can be seen in file
+By using the SharePoint  or google docs, calendars   can updates the Communication manage plan .They play the main role in updating     plan .All can be seen in file

 ### 8. A glossary of common terminology